 How do students interact socially?

 Throughout the year, students will be invited to participate in school outings, field trips (e.g., to historical sites, museums, zoos), picnics, and other social events.
-We expect local clusters of students and parents to get together on a regular basis in their areas.
-We are also exploring new ways to interact socially using the powerful reach of the Internet.
-With online discussions and forums, new types of communities can be formed that are based not on geography and place but on shared interests.
+Local students and parents can get together on a regular basis in their areas.
+Students can also take advantage of a wide variety of online clubs.

 Will this program intrude into my home?